MannP7610/Clock/README.md

-# Clock
+# Car_Price_Predictor
- Just trying to make a different clock using HTML, CSS, Js
+ Tried to predict the price of cars , using Indian Car brands and dataset